The Professional Culture Framework for Nursing Education©

 Ready to Bring This Framework to Your Program?

-Whether you are an individual faculty member, a program director, or a nursing school administrator, there are ways to engage with this work at every level.
+Whether you are an individual faculty member, a program director, a nursing school administrator, or a student, there are ways to engage with this work wherever you are in your career.

 Get in Touch